U.S. judge considers limits on Apple in e-books case

-NEW YORK (Reuters) - A U.S. judge said on Friday she is considering imposing tough restrictions on Apple Inc for illegally conspiring with publishers to raise e-books prices.
+NEW YORK, Aug 9 (Reuters) - A U.S. judge said on Friday she is considering imposing tough restrictions on Apple Inc for illegally conspiring with publishers to raise e-books prices.

 U.S. District Judge Denise Cote said she was weighing whether to restrict Apple for five years from entering deals with publishers that would prevent Apple from discounting e-book prices.
 Apple, the maker of the iPad and the iPhone, had as part of the alleged conspiracy given publishers control of pricing.